joshimps/coral_cam/README.md

 # Coral Cam
 This package is designed to be run and manage the different components of the underwater PAM system under development at UTS Rapido.
-The following hardware is required for operatiion.  return
+The following hardware is required for operation. \

 - UpBoard Squared V2
 - Intel Realsense D405